Generic Name: Apixaban (a PIX a ban)

 - If you have had a heart valve replaced.

-- If you are taking any of these drugs: Carbamazepine, clarithromycin, itraconazole, ketoconazole, phenytoin, rifampin, ritonavir, St. John's wort, telithromycin, or voriconazole.
+- If you are taking any of these drugs: Carbamazepine, itraconazole, ketoconazole, phenytoin, rifampin, ritonavir, or St. John's wort.

 - If you are breast-feeding or plan to breast-feed.

-This is not a list of all drugs or health problems that interact with Eliquis Starter Pack.
+This is not a list of all drugs or health problems that interact with Eliquis Starter Pack (apixaban).

 What are some things I need to know or do while I take Eliquis Starter Pack?

-- Tell all of your health care providers that you take Eliquis Starter Pack.
+- Tell all of your health care providers that you take Eliquis Starter Pack (apixaban).
 This includes your doctors, nurses, pharmacists, and dentists.
 This medicine may need to be stopped before certain types of surgery as your doctor has told you.
-If this medicine is stopped, your doctor will tell you when to start taking Eliquis Starter Pack again after your surgery or procedure.
+If Eliquis Starter Pack (apixaban) is stopped, your doctor will tell you when to start taking Eliquis Starter Pack (apixaban) again after your surgery or procedure.